23 Best Breeds of Rabbit Price in India

 What do rabbits hate the most?

-There are several scents that will help keep rabbits away from your home.
+Several scents will help keep rabbits away from your home.
 Most commercially available rabbit repellents replicate the scent of predator musk or urine.
 Rabbits also hate the smell of blood, crushed red peppers, ammonia, vinegar, and garlic.

 Why do rabbits die suddenly?

-Fear-related heart attack: It is possible for a rabbit to die of fright.
-Loud sounds, such as cats, dogs, loud music, or screaming can lead to a heart attack and put a rabbit into shock, causing sudden death.
-It can day several days for the rabbit to die this way, and it does not happen often, but it is quite possible.
+Fear-related heart attack: A rabbit can die of fright.
+Loud sounds, such as cats, dogs, loud music, or screaming, can lead to a heart attack and put a rabbit into shock, causing sudden death.
+It can take several days for the rabbit to die this way, and it does not happen often, but it is quite possible.

 What foods can kill a rabbit?